‘Dance Moms’ Rumors: Abby Lee Miller Served With Forfeiture Papers As She Tries To Track Down Man Who Owes Money

 — Janelle Hall (@JanelleHallWTAE) December 20, 2016

-Finally, according to the latest Dance Moms rumors from Radar Online, cancellation of the show is inevitable, and no less than Ashlee Rumfallo, and she exclusively disclosed that the show will not go on without Abby Lee Miller.
+Finally, according to the latest Dance Moms rumors from Radar Online, cancellation of the show is inevitable, and no less than Ashlee Rumfallo exclusively disclosed that the show will not go on without Abby Lee Miller.

 “There has not been a definite cancellation.
 They’re waiting on a few things and deciding how and what they’re going to do.
 No one knows.
 I think it’s unfortunate that they pushed it back so long.
 She’s ready to know and I think it’ll be good for her when she knows.
 We’re just waiting.”